- The Domain Name System (DNS) is what translates hostnames into the addresses required to get users where they need to go.

-Domain Name System (DNS), defined in several Request for Comments (RFC) documents, performs a single task: translating user-friendly hostnames to IPv4 or IPv6 addresses.
+A Domain Name System (DNS) translates user-friendly hostnames to IPv4 or IPv6 addresses.
 The DNS server in Windows Server 2016 works the same basic way as it does in Windows Server 2012 R2.
 However, the Windows Server engineering team added some worthwhile enhancements, including DNS policies and Response Rate Limiting (RRL).
+If you're a business owner looking to start a business website, you'll want to know how this all works on the back end.

-Read on to learn how to get a Windows Server 2016-based DNS server up and running.
+Read on to learn how to get a Windows Server 2016-based DNS server up and running on your devices running Windows 10.

-To install the DNS Server role, we can open an elevated Windows PowerShell console (right-click the PowerShell icon and select Run as Administrator from the shortcut menu) and run a single command:
+To install the DNS Server role, open an elevated Windows PowerShell console (right-click the PowerShell icon and select Run as Administrator from the shortcut menu) and run a single command:

 Install-WindowsFeature -Name DNS -IncludeAllSubFeature -IncludeManagementTools